 I believe that I read recently that those numbers have gotten worse during COVID.
 That this past year, in particular, was a challenging year for female founders and getting funding.
 That the number was somewhere in the neighborhood of around four percent.

-Yes, it’s a meager number, and I think particularly African-American women.
+Yes, it’s an insufficient number, and I think particularly African-American women.
 It’s a dismal number, and much work needs to be done on that front, too.

-How do you counter only the best argument?
+How do you counter the “only the best” argument?
 When I was in venture capital, we had these discussions about supporting women-owned businesses.
 The pushback from the seasoned venture capitalists – the old guys, who were typically all-white guys – was always we don’t look at it like that; we fund the best company.
-We’re funding the best, whomever it happens to be.
+We’re supporting the best, whomever it happens to be.
 We know that means that we’re not seeing funding for women and stuff like that.
 How do you respond to that sort of defense?

 That has been discussed a lot, and I hear that argument.
 I think the problem is that often there’s this pattern recognition.
 VCs are men, and when they see other men pitching an idea, and they believe that there’s a pattern they recognize, and therefore, they perhaps feel that there’s more security in funding that company over a company where they’re not so familiar with you (women-led).